 WELCOME TO REACH OUT RECOVERY

-Reach Out Recovery (ROR) was founded to help the 120 million people impacted by addiction who have nowhere to go for reliable daily information and support.
-We are committed to saving our families and children.
+Reach Out Recovery (ROR) was founded in 2011 to help the 120 million people impacted by addiction who have nowhere to go for reliable daily information and support for a healthy lifestyle.

 We had no roadmap or reliable sources of information to help us build a new foundation to support our recovery and felt isolated and alone in our struggle to achieve a new and better normal.
 We knew other families were just as in the dark.